Callianax biplicata: Shell description

 At the anterior end of the long narrow aperture there is a siphonal notch, from which the siphon of the living animal protrudes.

 Human use

 Native people of central and southern California used the shell of this species to make decorative beads for at least the last 9,000 years.
 Such beads have been discovered in archaeological contexts as far inland as Idaho and Arizona.
-Within the past 1,000 years these beads began to be manufactured in large quantities on southern California's Santa Barbara Channel Islands, indicating that they were used for shell money.
+Within the past 1,000 years these beads began to be manufactured in large quantities on southern California's Santa Barbara Channel Islands, indicating that they were used for shell money in Native American trade.
 The historic Chumash people called them anchum.